 When did you join the Laboratory?

-What project have you enjoyed working on the most?
+What does your job entail and what project have you enjoyed working on the most?

 I work in a group that builds one-off, highly instrumented sensors to support field testing and data collection.
 We use these systems and the data we collect from them to answer questions for our government sponsor.